-We live in a world dominated by science and technology.
+Science and technology are pervasive in the modern world.
 Science has become an integral part of human cultures and arguably, the single most widely-accepted authority for public decision-making.
-Similarly, technology: tools and the practical application of scientific knowledge, has always been an essential feature of human history.
+Indeed, technology: the tools and the practical application of scientific knowledge, has always been an essential feature of human society.
 We cannot escape science and technology and their importance to our everyday lives.
 As a result, it is essential for us to better understand science and technology.
 In this course, we will examine how science and technology have shaped the modern world, and how society and culture have shaped the production and consumption of science and technology throughout history.
-This course will challenge you to think about the world in unorthodox ways, and to find links between different sciences, and between science and other disciplines.
+This course will challenge you to think about the world in new and sometimes unorthodox ways, and to find links between different sciences, and between science and other disciplines.

 Students studying science often feel like they are learning a new language.
 The best way to learn complex disciplines is to become an active participant in them.
 How can that be achieved in this course?
-First of all, try teaching other people about what you learn and explain concepts to them.
+First, try teaching other people about what you learn and explain concepts to them.
 The most satisfying proof of mastering a difficult topic is the ability to explain it to another person.
 It is expected that you will work with other students outside the classroom in preparation for lectures and tests.
-Another way to become actively engaged in the study of science is to take full advantage of Discussion Forums on CuLearn.
+Another way to become actively engaged in the study of science is to take full advantage of the Forums on cuLearn.